 - The most utilized methods of imaging soft tissue surrounding MoM hip implants include:

-- Strengths: MRI offers the best visualization of soft tissue surrounding a MoM hip implant and uses non-ionizing radiation.
+- Strengths: MRI uses non-ionizing radiation and offers the best visualization of soft tissues surrounding a MoM hip implant and detection of potential ALTR.

-- Weaknesses: MRI is contraindicated for some patients with implants.
-Most MoM hip implants in the U.S. have not been evaluated for safety in an MR environment so the likelihood of adverse events, such as heating of the tissue near the implant, may not be known.
+- Weaknesses: Most MoM hip implants in the U.S. have not been evaluated for safety in an MR environment so the likelihood of adverse events, such as heating of the tissue near the implant, may not be known.

 - Computed Tomography Scan (CT)

 - Strength: CT offers the best visualization of implant positioning and bony tissue

 - Weaknesses: CT uses ionizing radiation and provides lower soft tissue visualization.
 Image artifacts from the implant may distort the image.

 - Strengths: Ultrasound allows soft tissue visualization without metal artifacts and uses non-ionizing radiation.